overte-org/overte/BUILD_WIN.md

 Download the file named cmake-[version]-windows-x86_64.msi Installer from the [CMake Website](https://cmake.org/download/).
 During installation, make sure to check "Add CMake to system PATH for all users" when prompted.

 ## Step 5.
-(Optional) Node.JS and NPM

-Install the latest LTS version of [Node.JS and NPM](<https://nodejs.org/en/download/>).
-This is required to build the server-console and jsdoc, and for JavaScript console autocompletion.

-## Step 6.
-(Optional) Create conan environment variable
+Create conan environment variable

 In the next step, you will use conan to install the dependencies required to build Overte.
 By default, conan will build and install the dependencies in `<username>/.conan2`.
-If you want to change that location you can create a `CONAN_HOME` environment variable linked to a directory somewhere on your machine.
+Because Windows doesn't support paths which are longer than 260 characters, we need to move this folder to a more shallow location like `C:\`.
+If you don't do this, some things will fail with `No such file or directory`, namely building Qt WebEngine from source.

 To create this variable:
 * Navigate to 'Edit the System Environment Variables' Through the Start menu.
 * Click on 'Environment Variables'
 * Select 'New'
 * Set "Variable name" to `CONAN_HOME`
 * Set "Variable value" to any directory that you have control over.
+For example `C:\Conan2`.

 *Make sure that you copy the contents of your old `.conan2` folder over, or that you add the remote from step 2 again.*

+## Step 6.
+(Optional) Node.JS and NPM

+Install the latest LTS version of [Node.JS and NPM](<https://nodejs.org/en/download/>).
+This is required to build the server-console and jsdoc, and for JavaScript console autocompletion.

 ## Step 7.
 Running CMake to Generate Build Files